CarlOsterberg/rp235x-rtic-mpu6050/README.md

 # Read sensor data from MPU6050 over i2c on rp pico 235x using RTIC

 This program writes information over UART on Gpio0/pin1.
-The UART settings are: baud rate 115200, 8 bits, no parity and 1 stop bit.
+The UART settings are: baud rate 460_800, 8 bits, no parity and 1 stop bit.

-Connect the MPU6050 sensor SDA to GPIO4 and SCL to GPIO5.
+Connect the MPU6050 sensor SDA to GPIO4, SCL to GPIO5 and sensor INT to GPIO6.

 ### Installing dependencies